-Second zone is steppes, and all other Crimea is belonging to that nature zone.
+Second zone is steppes, and all other Crimea belongs to that nature zone.

-Third zone, the most small, is tropical beach on southern tip of country.
-That means - in Lesser Crimea, Feodosia, Novorossiysk, Sochi regions.
+Third zone, the smallest, is the tropical beach on southern tip of country in Lesser Crimea, Feodosia, Novorossiysk, Sochi regions.

 Below you can see Crimea on a political map of the world (in spoiler) and the general map (below).